hashicorp/vault/website/source/docs/secrets/databases/custom.html.md

 ---
 layout: "docs"
-page_title: "Custom Database Plugins - Database Secret Backend"
+page_title: "Custom - Database - Secrets Engines"
 sidebar_current: "docs-secrets-databases-custom"
 description: |-
-  Creating custom database plugins for Vault's Database backend to generate credentials for a database.
+  The database secrets engine allows new functionality to be added through a plugin interface without needing to modify vault's core code.
+This allows you write your own code to generate credentials in any database you wish.
+It also allows databases that require dynamically linked libraries to be used as plugins while keeping Vault itself statically linked.
 ---

-# Custom Database Plugins
+# Custom Database Secrets Engines

-The Database backend allows new functionality to be added through a plugin interface without needing to modify vault's core code.
+The database secrets engine allows new functionality to be added through a plugin interface without needing to modify vault's core code.
 This allows you write your own code to generate credentials in any database you wish.
 It also allows databases that require dynamically linked libraries to be used as plugins while keeping Vault itself statically linked.

 ~> **Advanced topic!** Plugin development is a highly advanced topic in Vault, and is not required knowledge for day-to-day usage.
 If you don't plan on writing any plugins, we recommend not reading this section of the documentation.

 Please read the [Plugins internals](/docs/internals/plugins.html) docs for more information about the plugin system before getting started building your